gabrielmoris/docker/kubernetes/imperative-approach/Readme.md

 - For Deployment I create a file `deployment.yaml` and run the command `kubectl apply -f deployment.yaml`
 - For Service I create a file `service.yaml` and run the command `kubectl apply -f service.yaml`
 - To see the app in browser I run `minikube service backend`
-- To delete the deployment I run `kubectl delete -f deployment.yaml`
+- To delete the deployment I run `kubectl delete -f deployment.yaml -f service.yaml`
+- It is possible to have all the resources in a single file, like `master-deployment.yaml`.
+There I can separate every resource with `---`.
+It is a good practice to put the service first. `kubectl apply -f master-deployment.yaml`